Possible Bearish Inside Day Candle Pattern Detected for Skyworks Solutio (NASDAQ:SWKS) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Skyworks Solutio (NASDAQ:SWKS)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Skyworks Solutio (NASDAQ:SWKS) based on the price action in the company's shares.
-Today's price range of $108.61 and $110.10 is within yesterday's high and low of the day.
+Yesterday's price range of $108.61 and $110.10 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Skyworks Solutio may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Skyworks Solutions, Inc. a wireless semiconductor company, designs and manufactures radio frequency and complete semiconductor system solutions for mobile communications applications.
 The Company provides front-end modules, radio frequency subsystems, and system solutions to wireless handset and infrastructure customers worldwide.